zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Asset Card System Improvements (April 2025)
+- ✅ Redesigned the asset card system to properly display abilities with toggle circles
+- ✅ Created a flexible AssetContentWidget that handles both summary and detail views
+- ✅ Fixed layout issues that were causing overflow errors in asset cards
+- ✅ Improved the display of asset abilities with toggle circles (empty when disabled, filled when enabled)
+- ✅ Updated all asset display locations to use the new components consistently
+- ✅ Removed the asset description section as it's not a field in the JSON
+- ✅ Modified the AssetPanel to use the AssetDetailDialog for consistent display
+- ✅ Enhanced the user experience when viewing and managing character assets

 ### Milestone: Tutorial System Implementation (April 2025)
 - ✅ Implemented a tutorial system to help guide new players through the application